-Owing to bursty transcription and translation (Chapter 21; Rhee et al. 2014; Cao and Grima 2020), high levels of cell-to-cell variation extend to the molecular level, and this likely feeds back to generate variation in cell life-history traits.
-For a diversity of prokaryotes and eukaryotes, the CV for the number of molecules of particular proteins scales as $\bar{x}^{-0.2}$, where \bar{x} is the mean number of proteins/cell (Vallania et al. 2014).
-The average number of protein molecules per genetic locus per cell ranges from 10 to 10^5 from the smallest to the largest cell types (Figure 7.4), implying CV $\simeq 0.6$ to 0.1, with some evidence suggesting that 0.1 may be close to the asymptotic lower limit for highly expressed proteins (Keren et al. 2015).
-The CV for protein numbers also increases with decreasing cell-division rates by a factor of ~ 3 over the whole range of growth rates (Keren et al. 2015).
+Owing to bursty transcription and translation^{21,108} (Chapter 21), high levels of cell-to-cell variation extend to the molecular level, and this likely feeds back in ways that contribute to variation in cell life-history traits.
+For a diversity of prokaryotes and eukaryotes, the CV for the number of molecules of particular proteins scales as $\bar{z}^{-0.2}$, where \bar{z} is the mean number of proteins/cell139.
+As the average number of protein molecules per genetic locus per cell ranges from 10 to 105 from the smallest to the largest cell types (Figure 7.4), this implies CVs $\simeq 0.6$ to 0.1, with some evidence suggesting that 0.1 may be close to the asymptotic lower limit for highly expressed proteins67.
+The CV for protein numbers also increases with decreasing cell-division rates by a factor of ~ 3 over the whole range of growth rates67.